 Q: Can I submit portions of my application packet at separate times?

 A: Due to the high volume of applications we receive, we are unable to accept portions of the application packet at separate times.
-We ask that you deliver your complete application packet to us on or before the April 8th deadline. *Letters of reference can be submitted separately; however the April 8th deadline still applies.

 Q: Do you accept late applications?

 A: Due to the high volume of applications we receive each year, we are unable to accept late applications.
 If you miss our initial application period there may be an opportunity to apply at a later point.
-In the event that a TAship becomes available during the year those who applied during the initial application period will be considered first.
+In the event that a TA position becomes available during the year those who applied during the initial application period will be considered first.
 If a suitable hire is not found, a general call will go out to the campus via email and those who missed the initial application period can then submit applications for the position.

 Q: Why does the Department request information about service quarters, GPAs, and academic standing on the application form?